-Peg O'Connell is a film based photographer residing in Brookline, Massachusetts.
-She began taking photographic classes at the Boston Center for Adult Education in 1995 (or there abouts) and started taking evening workshop classes at the New England School of Photography in the autumn of 1999.
+Her artistic career started as a hobby in 1995 (or there abouts when she began taking photographic classes at the Boston Center for Adult Education in continued developing her photographic style via evening workshop classes at the New England School of Photography starting in the autumn of 1999.

 Peg is involved in the arts organizations in Brookline and has been since 2003.
 She was on the steering committee for Brookline Open Studios from 2004 – 2007.
 From 2014 through 2016, she was the Executive Director of Brookline Open Studios as well as one of the founding members of ArtsBrookline.
 Currently she is serving as a commissioner on the Brookline Commission for the Arts and a steering committee member of Brookline Open Studios.

-Follow her social media posts on FaceBook, Twitter, and Instagram by clicking the appropriate symbol below.
+Follow her social media posts on FaceBook, and Instagram by clicking the appropriate symbol below.